 Harry stared at the two elves.
 With growing suspicion, he said, "I see that you have left me with no choice.
 You can both come along along.
 Well-played."

 It was Posey who replied.
 "It was needed, Master Harry.
-We can't stop you from taking terrible risks, fighting Dark Lords and such, but now that we've found you, we will stay at your side."
+We can't stop you from taking terrible risks, fighting Dark Lords and such, but now that we've finally found you, we will stay at your side."

 Harry nodded.
 "Fine.
 Let's not tell Hermione just yet.
 Okay?"